Polytechnic State University of Bicol: Polytechnic State University of Bicol

 In 2017, House Bill No. 5119 entitled, “An Act Converting the Camarines Sur Polytechnic Colleges (CSPC) in the Municipality of Nabua, Province of Camarines Sur, into a State University to be known as the Polytechnic State University of Bicol," was filed by Hon.
 Salvador B. Belaro, Jr. of 1-ANG EDUKASYON Partylist as principal sponsor and Hon.
 Salvio B. Fortuno, representative of the 5th District of Camarines Sur, as co-sponsor.

 On April 12, 2019, President Rodrigo Duterte signed Republic Act 11283, converting CSPC to Polytechnic State University of Bicol.

 Presidency of Dr. Cadag

 Following a search, Camarines Sur Polytechnic Colleges’ Board of Trustees named Dr. Charlito P. Cadag as the college's fifth president.
-Before his presidency, Dr. Cadag was the vice-president for Academic Affairs of Central Bicol State University of Agriculture.
-His four-year term commenced on July 10, 2019 and will expire on July 9, 2023.
+Before his presidency, Dr. Cadag was the Vice-President for Academic Affairs of Central Bicol State University of Agriculture.
+His four-year term commenced on July 10, 2019 and expired on July 9, 2023.

+Presidency of Dr. Oliva

+Dr. Amado A. Oliva, Jr., former Vice-President for Academic Affairs of CSPC, was elected as the sixth college president during a special Board of Trustees meeting held on November 23, 2023.